hexagontk/hexagon/contributing.md

 git clone https://github.com/hexagonkt/hexagon.git
 cd hexagon
 docker-compose up -d
-./gradlew clean all publishToMavenLocal
+./gradlew all publishToMavenLocal
 ```

 The binaries are located in the `/build` directory.
-And the site in `/hexagon_site/build`.
+And the documentation site in
+`/hexagon_site/build`.

 ## Local Setup